rackerlabs/support-how-to/style-guidelines.md

 For more guidelines about terminology, see the following sections in the complete style guide:
 - [Terminology for a global audience](https://developer.rackspace.com/docs/style-guide/terminology/terms-for-global-audience/#terms-for-global-audiencee)
 - [Terminology](https://developer.rackspace.com/docs/style-guide/terminology/)

+### When and when not to suggest contacting Support

+A customer who has sought out documentation has inherently communicated that documentation is their preferred channel of support at that moment.
+Suggesting that they contact the Support team directly undermines the purpose of the documentation and diminishes the user's confidence in the instructions.

+- Don't suggest contacting Support directly.

+- Don't include Support phone numbers.

+- Don't recommend creating a ticket unless it is for gaining access to a Rackspace feature.

+  You should not recommend contacting the Support team in an article unless doing so is a required step.
+A required step is a task that the customer cannot complete without contacting Support by phone or by opening a ticket.